Benefits of an exit strategy:

 Maximizing value & growth potential:

-Whether you’re eyeing a $20M acquisition or just looking to grow aggressively, implementing tangible steps to ensure your financials are sound will improve your outcomes.
+Whether you’re eyeing a $20M acquisition or just looking to grow aggressively, implementing tangible steps to ensure your financials and cash flow forecasting are sound will improve your outcomes.

 Types of Exit Strategies

 This is the most common exit strategy.
 M&A benefits investors, founders, and equity-holding employees by offering a direct return on investment in a lump sum.
 Mergers and acquisitions consulting can help your company achieve the maximum acquisition value for your exit.

 An IPO means transitioning from a privately-held company to a publicly traded one.
 You’ll work with a bank to set the value of your company’s shares, and then hope that the market drives the value up even further.
 IPOs have strict SEC requirements that accompany the process and accurate financial are essential to gaining SEC approval for your IPO.

 Typically, liquidation is not ideal.
 It’s often the result when there’s a lack of strategic exit planning.
 Certain industries do not have a robust market for M&A, IPO or succession, in those cases liquidation is the best option for an exit.